Director of Programs

 This blog was originally published on September 19, 2013, and inspired our just-released fact sheet: Toxic Chemicals to Avoid Before, During, and After Pregnancy.
-For the most up-to-date tips, please visit this fact sheet!
-For the last six years, I have been working to reduce women’s exposure to toxic chemicals through my work at Women’s Voices for
+For the most up-to-date tips, please visit this fact sheet and our Green Momma Guide for creating a non-toxic home for baby and you.

 - It’s easy, fun, and cheap to make non-toxic cleaners from safe and effective ingredients like vinegar and baking soda.
 Find recipes here.